Fios-Quest/idiomatic-rust-in-simple-steps/src/language-basics/async.md

 There are two fairly common gotcha's in async code, and they're much easier to spot when you have a fair understanding of what's going on underneath.

-First is blocking.
+The first is blocking.
 We used threads in our examples, but you may not end up using a threaded executor, and even when you do, some executors allow multiple futures to run on the main thread.
 This means using any blocking code could prevent a thread from continuing until its complete could impact the execution of some or all of your other futures.

 This is an easier mistake to make than you might think.
 For example, [opening a file and reading it](https://doc.rust-lang.org/std/fs/struct.File.html) are both blocking functions.
-Same goes for [TcpStream](https://doc.rust-lang.org/std/net/struct.TcpStream.html) and other standard library implementations of IO functionality.
+The same goes for [TcpStream](https://doc.rust-lang.org/std/net/struct.TcpStream.html) and other standard library implementations of IO functionality.

-Worse still is Mutex which, which will block a thread until the lock becomes available.
+Worse still is `Mutex` which, which will block a thread until the lock becomes available.
 If the MutexGuard that has locked the Mutex happens to be being used on the same thread, then you will get a deadlock, and your code will stop.

+> If you cleverly noticed that I used an unsafe Mutex earlier, good catch!
+Luckily, the specific way it's being used is
+> safe as the only two locks are guaranteed to be on different threads. :)

-Libraries like Tokio and Smol either come with (or provide separately) their own interpretations of these behaviours that use Futures instead of blocking code.
+Libraries like Tokio and Smol either come with (or provide separately) their own interpretations of these behaviors that use Futures instead of blocking code.

-The second gotcha is with ownership.
+The second gotcha is with borrowing and ownership.
+As we've seen, there's complexity around Futures that requires Pinning to be a thing.
+This is because a Future might be moved by its executor, and if it is, self-referential data would point at old (or worse, freed) memory.
+But it can get even more complex than that.

+Rusts ownership model means that the lifetime of a reference must be trackable to make sure it does not outlive its owned data.
+This gets a lot more challenging with futures as the compiler needs to track references through deferred work.
+Thinking even more carefully about owned data, references, and the memory and CPU tradeoffs of cloning data can make async code harder to reason about.

 Summary
 -------

+Not sure how to summarize 🤔.

+- Hopefully learned how Rust manages async under the hood
+- The goal of async is to make your code more manageable, if it isn't doing that for you, you don't need to use it.